What is Massachusetts Paid Family Medical Leave?

 How does it work?

-Leave taken cannot be concurrent with other state & federal leave laws (Commonwealth’s Parental Leave act, the federal FMLA, the commonwealth’s Earned Sick Time Act).
+Leave taken under MA PFML may run concurrently with other state & federal leave laws, depending on the specific situation (Commonwealth’s Parental Leave Act, the federal FMLA, the commonwealth’s Earned Sick Time Act).

 What does my company need to do?